Non-local resources for error correction in quantum LDPC codes: Using non-local resource for stabilizer measurement

-As discussed above, the cavity introduces errors due to losses, which alter the cooperativity \( C \), making the map \(\mathcal{E}\) given in Eq.~\ref{Eq:encoder} no longer unitary.
-Consequently, our encoding and decoding operations may become faulty.
-We will examine four different scenarios: (a) perfect encoding $\&$ perfect decoding; (b) imperfect encoding $\&$ perfect decoding; (c) perfect encoding $\&$ imperfect decoding; (d) imperfect encoding $\&$ imperfect decoding.
-Out of this we do not consider case (d) as this would be a second order error.
+As mentioned above, losses in the cavity introduce errors that modify the cooperativity \( C \), as reflected in the second and third terms of the map \(\mathcal{E}_{\text{eff}}\) in Eq.~\ref{Eq:encoder}, rendering it non-unitary.
+Consequently, our encoding and decoding operations become faulty.
+Here, we will only consider the ideal scenario and the first-order failures in both encoding and decoding, which results in three possible scenarios: (1) perfect encoding $\&$ perfect decoding; (2) imperfect encoding $\&$ perfect decoding; (3) perfect encoding $\&$ imperfect decoding.

-\subsection{Perfect encoding and perfect decoding}
+\subsubsection{Perfect encoding and perfect decoding}